 There’s so much development in the Golden Horseshoe region of Ontario that a move toward regional municipalities started in the 1970s.
 Faster growing cities annexed surrounding lands aggressively.
 To preserve room for development themselves, smaller communities aggregated into their own regional governments as a hedge against urban cannibalism.
 Such is the story behind Caledon, a town established in Peel Region in 1974.

 Caledon’s largest population centre is Bolton.
 None of the other communities are very substantial.
 While Caledon is officially a lower tier town, it’s largely an agricultural region.
 The only major residential area serving as a bedroom community for the Greater Toronto Area is north of Bolton, built around Queen St. and bordered by Albion Vaughan Road to the east.
 A smaller urban area, Caledon East, houses the town hall as well as the area detachment of the Ontario Provincial Police.

-How Much is Car Insurance in Caledon Ontario
+How Much Does Car Insurance Cost in Caledon

 *Methodology: We used a sample profile for a male driver aged 30 years with his own vehicle having mandatory coverage.
 He drives a Honda Civic 2012 car with an average mileage of 5000 – 8000 km per year to commute to work.
 He has a clean driving record history of 5 years with no accidents or collisions.